Resources for complying with the Lead and Copper Rule Revisions (LCRR)

 Document TitleDocument Description

-Customer Outreach Factsheet PacketCustomer and private assistance to Systems is an important component in completing the service line inventory.
+Fact Sheet – Customer Outreach PacketCustomer and private assistance to Systems is an important component in completing the service line inventory.
 NMED has created several customer communication templates that Systems can use for

 outreach to their customers.
 Systems may provide the three documents outlined below to customers via mail, email, or other methods.